worldbank/blackmarbler/README.md

 4. Click "Generate Token" from the dropdown menu
 5. Click the "Generate Token" link that appears in a row of links
 6. Click the green "Generate token" button
-7. Click the blue "Show token" button; this is your bearer token
+7. Click the blue "Show token" button; this is your bearer token.
+It will be a long string of text (over 500 characters).

 <p align="center">
 <img src="man/figures/nasa_laads_login.png" alt="NASA LAADS Bearer Token" width="800"/>